logzly. Tech Unplugged

 The 80/20 rule for apps

-Most of us use 20% of our apps 80% of the time.
+Most of us rely on about 20% of our apps for 80% of our daily tasks.
 Go through your phone and delete anything you haven’t opened in the past three weeks.
-Keep only the essentials: communication, work, health, and a couple of hobbies.
+Keep the essentials: communication tools, work apps, health trackers, and maybe a couple of hobby‑related apps.

 Use folders wisely

 Group similar apps into folders labeled “Work,” “Health,” or “Fun.”
-This reduces visual noise and makes it easier to find what you need without endless scrolling.
+This cuts down visual noise and makes it easier to find what you need without endless scrolling.
+A tidy home screen feels like a clean desk—inviting and ready for action.

 Step 3: Tame Notifications

-Every ping is a tiny interruption.
+Every ping is a micro‑interruption that steals focus.
 Turn off notifications for anything that isn’t urgent.
-Most phones let you mute groups of apps in one go—use it.
+Most phones tell you how to mute whole categories in one swoop—use that feature.

-• Critical alerts only: Keep messages, calls, and calendar reminders on.
+• Critical alerts only: Keep messages, calls, and calendar reminders active.

 • Silence the rest: Social media, game updates, and news alerts can wait until you schedule a check‑in.

 I set a “notification window” from 9 am to 5 pm for work‑related alerts and a single evening slot for personal messages.
 The result?
-My focus sessions are no longer broken by random buzzes.
+My focus sessions stay intact, and I’m no longer jumping at every buzz.

 Step 4: Create Device‑Specific Zones